-What Do Fire Fighting Supervisor Do?
+What is a Fire Fighting Supervisor?

-Job Description: Directly supervise and coordinate activities of workers engaged in fire fighting and fire prevention and control.
+Position Description Directly supervise and coordinate activities of workers engaged in fire fighting and fire prevention and control.

-Types of Fire Fighting Supervisor
+Types of Fire Fighting Supervisor Jobs

 - Municipal Fire Fighting and Prevention Supervisor

 - Fire Lieutenant

 Job Demand for Fire Fighting Supervisors

 In the United States, there were 59,100 jobs for Fire Fighting Supervisor in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Fire Fighting Supervisor by 2026.
 There will be an estimated 4,400 positions for Fire Fighting Supervisor per year.